The duly appointed library board shall have all management rights, authorities, and responsibilities as stated in Wisconsin Statutes, Chapter 43.

 The Bloomer Public/G.E.
 Bleskacek Family Memorial Library offers health insurance through the City of Bloomer, as found in the City of Bloomer Employee Handbook.

-The following shall be observed holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day and New Year’s Eve.
+The following shall be observed holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Thanksgiving Friday, Christmas Eve, Christmas Day and New Year’s Eve.

 If a holiday falls on a Saturday or Sunday, the Library Board reserves the right to determine the day on which the holiday will be celebrated at the discretion of the library director.